 Add umbrellas above the dance floor to create the perfect mood for your first dance.

-Hire two dragon dancers to perform during your reception.
+Hire two lion dancers to perform during your reception.
 It’ll be a great way to get guests unto the dance floor.

 Here's the Crazy Rich Asians soundtrack for some inspiration.